Penang transport like the public buses can get you across the island reliably. And there’s even a free shuttle that goes around George Town!

 Once in George Town, there are basically 3 methods for getting around.

-The Central Area Transit Loop Line is a free shuttle bus system with many stops around George Town, and some of them are close to Penang attractions!
+The Central Area Transit Loop Line is a free shuttle bus system with 22 stops around George Town.

-Operation hours are from 6am until 11:40pm for this hop on and hop off bus in Penang.
+Operation hours are from 6am until 11:45pm for this hop on and hop off bus in Penang.
+Buses for this circular route come every 10 to 15 minutes which is considerably frequent.

 CAT Shuttle Route (Notable stops):